-The project provides financing for the mid-cycle facelift of Ford Otosan's Transit model commercial vehicles at the Kocaeli manufacturing base, helps create an ecosystem of skilled and certified workforce in the automotive industry and contributes to the Bank's ongoing dialogue with the Turkish authorities on inclusion, the opening up of economic opportunities to previously under-served social groups.
+The Original Project provided financing for the mid-cycle facelift of Ford Otosan's Transit model commercial vehicles at the Kocaeli manufacturing base, helped create an ecosystem of skilled and certified workforce in the automotive industry and contributed to the Bank's ongoing dialogue with the Turkish authorities on inclusion, the opening up of economic opportunities to previously under-served social groups.

-The project is expected to achieve a strong transition impact in Turkey in relation to youth economic inclusion in the automotive industry, particularly through (i) transfer and dispersion of skills via improved technical and vocational education and provisioning scheme; and (ii) setting standards for corporate governance and business conduct by contributing towards the Bank's ongoing inclusion policy dialogue initiative in Turkey that facilitates a direct engagement between the private sector and Turkish education authorities to improve technical and vocational skills standards in the country in line with employers' needs.
+The Original Project is on track to achieve a strong transition impact in Turkey in relation to youth economic inclusion in the automotive industry, particularly through (i) transfer and dispersion of skills via improved technical and vocational education and provisioning scheme; and (ii) setting standards for corporate governance and business conduct by contributing towards the Bank's ongoing inclusion policy dialogue initiative in Turkey that facilitates a direct engagement between the private sector and Turkish education authorities to education authorities to improve technical and vocational skills standards in the country in line with employers' needs.

 FORD OTOMOTIV SANAYI AS